mshinn23/nardini/README.md

 If the installation is performed on the System Python, administrator permissions may be required (e.g. prepending `sudo` on a Linux/Mac system, or granting approval via Window's UAC).

+## PIP - Local Build and Install

+To install this package from source, download a zip of the source repository or clone it with `git` (i.e. `git clone https://github.com/mshinn23/nardini.git`).
+After decompressing the ZIP archive or after cloning the repository, change to the sub-directory where `pyproject.toml` is present.
+Then, run: `pip install .` to download and install any dependencies, build the package as a wheel, and install it.

+This approach is preferred for development use as it allows the user the capability to make edits to the package as needed.
+In such a scenario, the package should be installed via `pip install -e .` (i.e. an editable install), which allows changes to the source code to be made immediately available for testing purposes.

 ## CONDA

 Similar to `pip`, this package can be installed via `conda install nardini`.
 Note that since Anaconda also supports [interoperability with pip](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/pip-interoperability.html), `nardini` could be installed into an Anaconda environment using `pip`.
 However, as this feature is experimental, installation via this method may be bug prone.

-## Setuptools

-To install this package using `setuptools` download a zip of this repository or clone it with git (i.e. `git clone https://github.com/mshinn23/nardini.git`).
-After uncompressing the ZIP archive or after cloning the repository, change to the sub-directory where `pyproject.toml` is present.
-Then, run: `python install .` to build and install the package.
-Any requisite packages and dependencies such as BioPython, will be automatically downloaded and installed.

-This approach is preferred for development use as it allows the user the capability to make edits to the package as needed.
-In such a scenario, the package should be installed via `pip install -e .` (i.e. an editable install), which allows changes to the source code to be made immediately available for testing purposes.

 # Command-Line Usage